Valdarix/valdarix.github.io/docs/gangs/index.md

 # Gangs in Just RP

 Gangs are a vital part of our city's role-play environment, and certain exceptions are made for them regarding scene limits.
-However, to maintain their status, gangs must adhere to specific rules and meet established criteria.
+However, to maintain their status, gangs must adhere to specific rules and meet established criteria that is defined in the **Gang RP** section of [Just RP Rulebook](https://justrp.cloud/rules.html)

 > **Note:** Gang applications are currently closed.
 When they open, an announcement will be made in Discord with the steps needed to apply.